ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 You can access them as you would any other On-Demand products from ASF, and the download links provided will be active for 14 days.

-Products generated On Demand are also added to the archive, however, and can be accessed by searching for ARIA S1 GUNW products in ASF's archive.
+Products generated On Demand are also added to the archive once processing is complete, and can be accessed by searching for ARIA S1 GUNW products in ASF's archive.
 The links to the archived products never expire.

 !!! warning "Sentinel-1C acquisitions not yet supported"